relaystr/ndk/doc/library-development/publish.md

 cross-platform CLI archives, and deploys the sample web app.
 After every job succeeds, the workflow publishes the GitHub release automatically.

+The release preparation keeps `doc/retype.yml` aligned with the NDK package version.
+The tag-triggered docs deployment also derives the displayed version from the tag so the published site cannot retain a stale version label.

 Verify the completed release and its assets on the [GitHub releases page](https://github.com/relaystr/ndk/releases).

+Release asset names use `<product>-<version>-<platform>-<architecture>` with kebab-case product names, for example `ndk-demo-0.9.2-android-arm64-v8a.apk` and `ndk-cli-0.9.2-linux-x64.tar.gz`.

 Do not create `v0.9.2` manually before package publication finishes.
 Otherwise the tag and built artifacts can point to source that still reports the